Alphys-io/portfolio/README.md

 A minimalist, high-end portfolio website for a Data Analyst & Storyteller.
 This version is built using pure HTML, CSS (Tailwind CDN), and Vanilla JavaScript for maximum simplicity and easy deployment.

-## 🚀 How to Deploy to GitHub

-To get this website live on your own GitHub account, follow these simple steps:

-### 1. Create a new GitHub Repository
-- Go to [GitHub](https://github.com) and create a new repository named `portfolio`.
-- Keep it **Public**.

-### 2. Upload your files
-- Download the `index.html` and `.github` folder from this project.
-- Upload them directly to your new GitHub repository.

 ### 3. Enable GitHub Pages
 - In your GitHub repository, go to **Settings** > **Pages**.